Transcripts and recordings

 All transcripts are generated in compliance with the Department's Transcript Format and Style Guide

-Auscript Australasia provided recording and transcription services to Queensland Courts, the Queensland Civil and Administrative Tribunal and the Queensland Industrial Relations Commission from 2013 until quarter 3 2022.
+Auscript Australasia provided recording and transcription services to Queensland Courts, the Queensland Civil and Administrative Tribunal and the Queensland Industrial Relations Commission from 2013 until 10 October 2022.

-The Department of Justice and Attorney-General (DJAG) is moving to a new way of delivering recording and transcription services across Queensland Courts and Tribunals.
+The Department of Justice and Attorney-General (DJAG) has moved to a new way of delivering recording and transcription services across Queensland Courts and Tribunals.

 Rollout of QTranscripts

 From 11 July 2022, Queensland Courts and Tribunals began a staged transition to a new recording and transcription service delivery model.
-In the new model, QTranscripts will be the new way for court users to request and receive transcripts and audio.
+In the new model, QTranscripts is the new way for court users to request and receive transcripts and audio.